Are More Americans Using Vitamin Health Supplements?

 Most people have no idea how much calcium, vitamins or folate acid their diet is providing them with.
 The only way to be sure of getting a balance of essential vitamins and minerals is by taking a measured amount each day.
-Multivitamins are widely available in supermarkets and drugstores although women should take a multivitamin specially formulated for them, such as IVL Women’s Multi, which is food based and easy to digest.
+Multivitamins are perfect addition to your daily supplement program!

 As we learn more about the importance of supplements and the part they can play in the prevention of serious diseases and ailments, it makes good economic sense to take some essential supplements each day.
 Prevention is always better than cure, and supplements are, after all, far cheaper than a visit to the doctor and monthly prescriptions.